Live Chat Now

 Is Accounting a Steady Career?

 Because all businesses need the services of an accountant or an outside accounting firm, the occupation is a solid choice.
 Accounting-related jobs are expected to remain steady during the next decade.
-According to the U.S. Bureau of Labor Statistics, employment of accountants and auditors is projected to grow 6% from 2021 to 2031 on a national level1.
-About 136,400 job openings are projected each year over the decade.
-Many of those openings are expected to result from the need to replace workers who change occupations or retire from the workforce.
+According to job growth data from the Bureau of Labor Statistics (BLS), employment of accountants and auditors is projected to grow 4% from 2022 to 2032, with about 126,500 job openings projected each year over the decade.2 This growth is projected on a national level and local growth will vary by location.
+This projection is not specific to DeVry University graduates and may include earners at all stages of their careers.

 Is an accounting degree right for you?
 If you’re looking for a career with projectably steady employment growth, prefer a clearly defined, step-by-step career path and have interest in working with numbers or business finances, this degree could be a great fit for you.